Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Introduction

 However, the majority of direct supervised learning approaches face a critical limitation: \textit{unimodality}.
 In real-world navigation, multiple valid trajectories often exist to bypass an obstacle (e.g., passing a tree on the left or right).
 Traditional discriminative models tend to average these solutions, resulting in collisions or physically infeasible behaviors \cite{codevilla2018endtoend, florence2022implicit}.
 Here, generative models represent a paradigm shift.
 By learning the probability distribution of possible trajectories rather than a single deterministic output, these models capture the stochastic nature of real-world navigation, proposing multiple feasible and diverse motion hypotheses \cite{gupta2018social,sridhar2023nomad}.

 However, despite their ability to ensure geometric feasibility, generative models often lack deep semantic understanding.
 A robot might generate valid paths through both a flowerbed and a paved path; while both are geometrically possible, the choice depends on social norms or contextual constraints that are difficult to encode in a traditional cost function.
-Recently, Vision-Language Models (VLMs) have emerged as powerful tools for equipping robots with common-sense reasoning \cite{song2025vlmsocial, shah2022lmnav}.
-These models bridge the gap between visual perception and logical decision-making, enabling the interpretation of complex scenes and natural language instructions.
+Recently, Vision-Language Models (VLMs) have emerged as powerful tools for equipping robots with common-sense reasoning \cite{song2025vlmsocial, shah2023lmnav}.
+While large-scale models bridge the gap between visual perception and complex logical decision-making, our approach leverages these models specifically for open-vocabulary semantic perception, enabling the interpretation of natural language constraints into actionable terrain preferences without the overhead of full logical reasoning.

-In this work, we propose a mapless global navigation framework that combines the exploratory capacity of Conditional Variational Auto-Encoders (CVAEs) in a \textbf{trajectory generation module}, with the semantic segmentation capabilities of a lightweight VLM as a \textbf{trajectory selection module}.
+In this work, we propose a mapless global navigation framework that operates without a map during online inference.
+It combines the trajectory-generative capacity of Conditional Variational Auto-Encoders (CVAEs) in a \textbf{trajectory generation module} with the semantic segmentation capabilities of a lightweight VLM as a \textbf{trajectory selection module}.
 Unlike approaches dependent on maintenance-heavy global metric maps, our system plans long-horizon routes adaptively.
-We utilize a two-level architecture where our module acts as the high-level planner—using open-vocabulary segmentation to score trajectories and guide navigation based on natural language—while a state-of-the-art local planner executes the velocity commands.
+We utilize a two-level architecture where our module acts as the high-level planner—using open-vocabulary segmentation to score trajectories and guide navigation based on natural language—while a state-of-the-art local planner executes velocity commands.
+An example of this framework, deployed in a wheeled UGV in a park environment, is illustrated in Fig.~\ref{fig:trajectories}.

-The main contributions of this work are the following: \begin{itemize} \item \textbf{CVAE trajectory generator}: We propose a planning architecture based on CVAE with learned prior for trajectory generation, conditioned on the robot's sensory observations.
-It is efficient enough to generate a large number ($>$200) of movement hypotheses to supply most of the available directions of movement.
+The main contributions of this work are as follows: \begin{itemize} \item \textbf{Perception-Constrained Generative Planning}: We introduce a CVAE architecture utilizing a custom Log-Mean-Exp (LME) multiple-choice training objective and PointNet-constrained decoding.
+This efficiently generates a manifold ($>$200) of geometrically feasible trajectories that supply most of the available directions of movement.

-\item \textbf{Open vocabulary trajectory selection method}: Takes into account the semantic classes and preferences imposed by the user and the geometric distance to the navigation objective, as well as kinematic constraints by filtering unfeasible trajectories beforehand.